Fallopian Tube Removal May Help Prevent Ovarian Cancer

 Conversely, pregnancy, breastfeeding and the use of oral contraceptives have been known to decrease the risk of ovarian cancer.

 Genetic testing should be considered if you have a personal or family history of certain cancers, or if you have a relative who is a known carrier of the BRCA1/2 mutation.
-Dr. Zanotti says talking to your health care provider or a genetic counselor can give you better insight into whether you are a good candidate for genetic testing.
+Dr. Armstrong says talking to your healthcare provider or a genetic counselor can give you better insight into whether you are a good candidate for genetic testing.

 Knowing your risk can put you in a better position to decide if preventive actions – such as opportunistic fallopian tube removal, or removing both fallopian tubes and ovaries – are right for you.